 1. Career Mind Mapping: Visualizing Your Connections

-Building a career mind map is an excellent first activity for students to draw connections among key interests and goals.
+Building a career plan or mind map is an excellent first activity for students to draw connections among key interests and goals.
 Once completed, a mind map is a tool for visualizing connections among concepts that are important to you and that could shape your career path.
 Here’s how it works:

 • Grab a large piece of paper (so that you aren’t limited in space) and a pen or pencil.
 (A diagramming software like Google Drawings will also work.)